anhtranquang/lab-cluster/README.md

 * **Kind:** Kubernetes IN Docker.
 Install it following the [official quick start guide](https://kind.sigs.k8s.io/docs/user/quick-start/).
 * **Helm:** A package manager for Kubernetes, used to install Argo CD.
 Installation instructions can be found [here](https://helm.sh/docs/intro/install/).
 * **(Optional) kubens:** A handy tool to easily switch between Kubernetes namespaces.
 You can find the installation instructions [here](https://github.com/ahmetb/kubectx).
+* **make:** A build automation tool.
+It's likely already installed on most Linux and macOS systems.

-## Getting Started
+## Getting Started with Makefile

-Follow these steps to create your Kind cluster and install the necessary components:
+This repository simplifies the setup process using a `Makefile`.
+Follow these steps:

 1.  **Clone the Repository:**
     ```bash